immuta/homework/apps/README.md

   * [Instructions](#instructions)

 ## Background

-Welcome to Immuta's Applications team homework task!
+Welcome to Immuta's Apps & Integrations homework task!

 Here's the story: a teammate started working on a small web application that displays a world map with a few random facts about countries.
 Unfortunately,